A rejection is nothing more than a necessary step in the pursuit of success.

 - You lack a sense of personal identity.

-- You are dissatisfied with life, but instead of vocalizing it openly, you tend to internalize this sadness and anger within.
+- You’re dissatisfied with life, but instead of vocalizing it openly, you tend to internalize your sadness and anger.

-- You’re consistently wearing different masks to please other people.
+- You’re consistently wearing different psychological masks to please others.

-- You feel as though other people have some kind of superiority over you.
+- You feel as though other people have a kind of superiority over you.

 - You’re obsessed with acting and looking like other people.

-- You’re extremely conscious of what other people think of you.
+- You’re incredibly conscious of what other people think of you.

-- You’re afraid to say no and express your opinion.
+- You’re afraid to say no and express what you truly want.

 How many of these symptoms are prevalent in your life?

-The more of these symptoms you just checked off your list, the more influence the fear of rejection has over your life, decisions and actions.
-And this is perfectly okay.
+The more of these symptoms you just checked off your list, the more influence the fear of rejection has over your life, decisions, and actions.
+And that, of course, is entirely okay.
 Acknowledgement and acceptance is always the first step to change.

-Now that you are consciously aware that this is an area of your life that needs improving, you can therefore take the necessary steps to rectify things for the better.
+Now that you’re consciously aware that this is an area of your life that needs an upgrade, you can take the necessary steps to make some positive changes.